sedol1339/files/papers.md

     - The best models may lie closer to region's center, while models found via finetuning typically lie on the boundaries of these regions and are often suboptimal.
 Practically, one can average models from the same region and cautiously expect the resulting model to perform better.
 This already has been used in practice (see "Model soups: averaging weights of multiple fine-tuned models improves accuracy without increasing inference time").
     - For each target dataset, we choose the centroid of all models excluding ones finetuned on this dataset, and use this point as initialization for fine-tuning on the target dataset, using BitFit method.
 This results in a better performing model than starting from a pretrained model in 9 cases, performs on par in 2 cases, and underperforming in 1 case.
 In a few-shot scenario limiting the training examples to 1K, this effect is even stronger.
     - IMO, this is also very similar to DiWA ("Diverse Weight Averaging for Out-of-Distribution Generalization").
+    - IMO, the another dimension should be the number of training data, what is not covered here.
+The models trained on 1) small data, 2) large data, 3) infinite data should have different properties.

 Talman, A., Celikkanat, H., Virpioja, S., Heinonen, M., & Tiedemann, J. (2023).
 Uncertainty-Aware Natural Language Inference with Stochastic Weight Averaging. arXiv, 2304.04726.
 Retrieved from https://arxiv.org/abs/2304.04726v1